dchacke/berlin-lang/README.md

 ### Literals

 Berlin introduces a keyword literal.
 Keywords begin with a colon: `:foo`.
-They work well as keys in maps.
-Under the hood, keyword literals create a call to `Symbol.for("foo")`.
+Under the hood, keyword literals create a call to `Symbol.for`.
+So, `:foo` results in `Symbol.for("foo")`.
+Keywords work well as keys in maps.

 Speaking of maps, Berlin's map literal looks like this: `~{:foo "bar"}`.
 Map literals do not create JS objects, but [maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), allowing you to use not only strings and numbers as keys, but anything at all.